Friday, July 17, 2015

 PARADE IN PERSON OR VIA ORCA

-http://orcamedia.net - for the parade scroll through their list to "Misc"
+http://orcamedia.net - for the parade scroll through their

-U-32 2015 GRADUATION ON LINE!
+U-32 2015 GRADUATION ON LINE !

 ORCA Media also captured the U-32 graduation